dinovski/histomx/README.md

 mv ~/Downloads/RefSet-KTD1-FFPE/* refRCCs/
 ```

-8. Run histomx on test files to generate the report
+8. Run histomx on a single RCC file to generate the report
 * This will output an .html file (you can specify the name of the file with the '-i' argument).
 * The -m (or --rmd) and -f (or --rcc) arguments are required